nicholas-james-king/PureCleanBuild/README.md

 # PureCleanBuild
-VS extention that Deletes the bin/obj folder for each project in the solution.
+VS extention that deletes the bin/obj folder for each project in the solution.

 ## Install